sasiqwerty/Mind/Cyberark/Basics/Windows Server/Zero Trust.md

 - **Authenticate and authorize every device, user and network flow**: A zero trust model authorizes and authenticates user access by least-privilege access on a per-session basis.
 - **Implement policies that are dynamic and calculated from as many data sources as possible**: End-to-end data analytics should be established, providing monitoring and [threat detection](https://www.splunk.com/en_us/data-insider/threat-intelligence.html) across the entire architecture, including cloud environments, which support both IT and security operations requirements.

-## What is a zero trust architecture?
+## What is a Zero Trust Architecture?

 A zero trust architecture, or ZTA, is a cybersecurity architecture based on the principles of zero trust, designed to prevent data breaches, cyber attacks and unauthorized access of sensitive data while limiting internal lateral movement of attackers or malicious insiders.